Manly Vale - Allambie Heights

 Residential development activity is lower than average in Manly Vale - Allambie Heights according to AreaSearch's national comparison of local real estate markets

-The average construction value of these properties is $794,000, suggesting developers are targeting the premium market segment.
+The average expected construction cost value of new properties is $794,000, suggesting developers are targeting the premium market segment with higher-end properties.
 In FY-26, there have been $16.9 million in commercial approvals, indicating moderate levels of commercial development.
 Compared to Greater Sydney, Manly Vale - Allambie Heights has 11.0% less new development per person and ranks among the 35th percentile nationally, resulting in relatively limited buyer choice and supporting interest in existing dwellings.
-New development consists predominantly of detached houses (78.0%) with a smaller proportion of medium and high-density housing (22.0%), maintaining the area's traditional suburban character focused on family homes.
+This lower level of development reflects market maturity and potential constraints.

 Frequently Asked Questions - Development